gregsherrid/google_scribe/README.md

-Google Sheets Logging
+Google Scribe
 =========

 Based on and inspired by Scott Olmsted's excellent work http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/

-Google Sheets setup
+Set up on Google Sheets
 ----

 1. Create a sheet in Google Drive